The Marble Revolution: How Anti-Etch UV Protection Is Changing Everything

 Frequently Asked Questions

-No — and we'd be doing you a disservice to claim otherwise.
-What they do is dramatically reduce vulnerability to etching, staining, and surface scratching.
-You still clean with pH-neutral products and avoid abrasive cleaners.
-What changes is the anxiety around everyday use is substantially reduced.
+No — and we’d be doing you a disservice to claim otherwise.
+What it does is dramatically reduce the vulnerability of marble to the issues that cause most owners frustration: etching, staining, and surface scratching.
+You still clean marble with pH-neutral products rather than acidic or abrasive cleaners.
+You still wipe spills in reasonable time.
+What changes is that everyday use becomes genuinely manageable and far less stressful.

-Can I treat existing marble or only new installations?
+Can I have my existing marble countertops treated — or is this only for new installations?

-Both treatments can be applied to existing marble in good condition.
-If there is existing etching or staining, we assess first and can often restore before protecting.
+Anti-Etch can be applied to existing marble in good condition.
+If your current marble has etching or staining, we assess the surface first — in many cases, restoration work can address existing damage before protection is applied.

-Will either treatment change what my marble looks like?
+Will Anti-Etch change what my marble looks like?

 In most cases the difference is imperceptible in everyday use.
-On some finishes, there may be a very subtle change in surface character.
-We show clients what to expect before treatment.
+On some finishes, particularly highly polished surfaces, there may be a very subtle change in surface character — occasionally a slight enhancement to depth or sheen.
+We show clients what to expect before treatment so there are no surprises.

-Both treatments are priced based on scope: surface area, marble variety, finish, and whether it’s new fabrication or retrofit.
+Anti-Etch is priced based on the scope of the project — the surface area, the marble variety, the finish, and whether it’s part of a new fabrication or a retrofit application.
 We provide detailed quotes for every project.
+Contact us at accentmarble.net to discuss your specific situation and get accurate pricing.

 Ready to protect your marble — or finally say yes to it?

-Accent Marble is Alberta's only certified applicator of Anti-Etch UV protection and Raku by Lantania.
-Whether you're planning a new project or have existing marble you'd like protected, come in and let's talk.
+Accent Marble is Alberta’s only certified applicator of Anti-Etch UV protection.
+Whether you’re planning a new project or have existing marble you’d like protected, come in and let’s talk.

 Request a consultation at accentmarble.net